 - Conditions affecting the tiny bile ducts within the liver.

 - Conditions affecting the common bile duct outside the liver.

 Various conditions cause an increased rate of breakdown of red blood cells.
 As a result, there is more bilirubin made than usual which then circulates in the blood.
 The liver cells are unable to keep pace and process the extra bilirubin.
 Therefore, a backlog of bilirubin builds up in the blood awaiting the liver cells to process it.
 This increased amount of bilirubin then spills into the tissues of the body to cause jaundice.
 Conditions that cause an increased rate of breakdown of red blood cells include:

-- Some genetic diseases such as sickle cell anemia, thalassemia, spherocytosis, and glucose 6-phosphate dehydrogenase deficiency.
+- Some genetic diseases, such as sickle cell anaemia, thalassaemia, spherocytosis, and glucose 6-phosphate dehydrogenase deficiency.
 Genetic means that the condition is passed on through families through special codes inside cells called genes.

 - Haemolytic uraemic syndrome.